 Good society.
 World Fellows present to each other their vision for making the world a better place, what they do professionally, and how they contribute to building the ‘good society.’

-Supper and salon.
+Salon.
 World Fellows host distinguished guests for discussions on key topics, expanding their knowledge and challenging their views.

 World Fellows receive individual and group coaching and skills development training.
 World Fellows can audit many of the 2,000+ courses offered at Yale, work on individual or collaborative projects, and conduct independent research.